Sheila Reid: 1990s

-On 7 December 1999, she appeared in ITV police procedural drama The Bill as Claire in the episode 'Consumers'.
-She returned to the role of Claire once more in the episode 'Lock In' (9 December 1999).
-She returned to the series many years later, this time as a different character, Audrey Thorp, in one more episode '431' (3 August 2006).
+On 7 December 1999, she appeared in ITV police procedural drama The Bill, as Claire in the episode "Consumers".
+She returned to the role of Claire once more in the episode "Lock In" (9 December 1999).
+She returned to the series many years later, this time as a different character, Audrey Thorp, in one more episode "431" (3 August 2006).

 2000–present

 On 2 October 2001, she appeared in BBC One's medical soap opera Doctors as Louise Kingston in the episode "Retiring the Past".
 She returned to the series on four more occasions, each time playing a different character.
 She played Ivy Brownlow in the episode "You People" (20 January 2009), Eena McFee in the episode "Seize the Day" (31 May 2011) and Sid Dalmond in the episode "Sid's Blues" (22 January 2014).
 On 17 April 2020, Reid appeared as 'Speedy Sue', a con artist.

 On 15 September 2002, she appeared in BBC One's comedy drama series Monarch of the Glen as Reverend Alice in the episode 'Episode #4.3'.

-On 17 January 2003, she appeared in ITV crime drama series Midsomer Murders as Mrs. Metcalfe in the episode 'Painted in Blood'.
+On 17 January 2003, she appeared as Mrs. Metcalfe in the episode 'Painted in Blood' in ITV crime drama series Midsomer Murders.

-On 17 September 2005, she appeared in BBC One's medical drama series Casualty as Cynthia Hollis in the episode 'Deep Water'.
+On 17 September 2005, she appeared in BBC One's medical drama series Casualty as Cynthia Hollis in the episode "Deep Water".
 She returned to the series on three more occasions, each time playing a different character.
-She played Loretta Parks in the episode 'Into the Fog' (2 October 2010), Gwen Morgan in the episode 'Return to Sender' (25 October 2014) and Sheila Bobbins in the episode 'Schoolboy Crush' (24 September 2016).
+She played Loretta Parks in the episode "Into the Fog" (2 October 2010), Gwen Morgan in the episode 'Return to Sender' (25 October 2014) and Sheila Bobbins in the episode 'Schoolboy Crush' (24 September 2016).

-On 18 January 2006, she appeared in BBC One's drama anthology series The Afternoon Play as Edith in the episode 'Your Mother Should Know'.

-On 28 January 2006, she appeared in BBC One's paranormal mystery drama Sea of Souls as Aggie the Chambermaid in the episode 'The Newsroom'.
+On 18 January 2006, she appeared in BBC One's drama anthology series The Afternoon Play as Edith in the episode "Your Mother Should Know".
+On 28 January 2006, she appeared in BBC One's paranormal mystery drama Sea of Souls as Aggie the Chambermaid in the episode "The Newsroom".